Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 \section{Diagrammatic Weave Calculus and Initial Cycles}

 The new machinery from contact topology that allows us to construct cluster structures is the study of Legendrian weaves, as initiated in \cite{CasalsZaslow}.
 In this manuscript, we continue to develop techniques for Legendrian weaves so as to prove Theorem \ref{thm:main}.
-These weave techniques now relate to GP-graphs $\bG$ and their associated Legendrian links $\La(\bG)$.
+These new weave techniques now relate to GP-graphs $\bG$ and their associated Legendrian links $\La(\bG)$.
 Among many central facts, the construction of a weave $\ww(\bG)$ associated to $\bG$ yields a canonical embedded exact Lagrangian filling for $\La(\bG)$, a sheaf quantization, and the flag moduli of the weaves $\ww(\bG)$ shall provide the initial seeds for our cluster structures.
 In addition, as explained in Section \ref{sec:cluster}, the weave $\ww(\bG)$ is used also to carry the explicit computations necessary for the study of cluster $\mathcal{A}$-variables and the proof of Theorem \ref{thm:main}.

-\subsection{Preliminaries on Weaves}
+\subsection{Preliminaries on weaves}

-The reader is referred to \cite{CasalsZaslow} for the details and background on Legendrian weaves.
-That said, we provide here a quick primer on the basics.
-By definition, an embedded planar graph $G\sse \R^2$ is trivalent if all its vertices have degree three, see Figure \ref{fig:VertexType} (left).
+The reader is referred to \cite{CasalsZaslow} for the details and background on Legendrian weaves, but we provide here a quick primer on the basics.
 Let $J,K\sse\R^2$ be two trivalent planar graphs having an isolated intersection point at a common vertex $v\in J\cap K$.
 By definition, the intersection $v$ is said to be {\it hexagonal} if the six half-edges in $C$ incident to $v$ interlace, i.e. alternately belong to $J$ and $K$.
 Figure \ref{fig:VertexType} (right) depicts such a hexagonal vertex.

 \begin{definition} Given $n\in\N$, an $N$-weave $\ww\sse\R^2$ is a set $\ww=\{G_i\}_{1\leq i\leq N-1}$ of $(N-1)$ embedded trivalent planar graphs $G_i\sse \R^2$, possibly empty or disconnected, such that $G_i$ is allowed to intersect $G_{i+1}$ only at hexagonal points, $1\leq i\leq N-2$.
 By definition, a weave $\ww\sse\R^2$ is an $N$-weave for some $N\in\N$. $\Box$ \end{definition}